onnx/models/vision/classification/vgg/README.md

 ## Model

 The models below are variant of same network with different number of layers and use of batch normalization.
-VGG 16 and VGG 19 have 16 and 19 convolutional layers respectively.
+VGG 16 and VGG 19 have 16 and 19 layers (13 convolutional + 3 dense and 16 convolutional + 3 dense) respectively.
 VGG 16_bn and VGG 19_bn have the same architecture as their original counterparts but with batch normalization applied after each convolutional layer, which leads to better convergence and slightly better accuracies.

  |Model        |Download  |Download (with sample test data)| ONNX version |Opset version|Top-1 accuracy (%)|Top-5 accuracy (%)|
 |-------------|:--------------|:--------------|:--------------|:--------------|:--------------|:--------------|